AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 What is going on with these datalogs and the code?
 Is that a remnant of the template?
 It is unprofessional looking.
 </div>

-**requirement:** After describing a particular result, within a paragraph, go on to connect your work to fundamental physics/chemistry/statics/fluid mechanics, or whatever field is appropriate.
-Analyze your results and compare with theoretical expectations; or, if you have not yet done the experiments, describe your expectations based on established knowledge.
-Include implications of your results.
-How will your results influence the design of AguaClara plants?
-If possible provide clear recommendations for design changes that should be adopted.

 <div class="alert alert-block alert-danger">
 Why is this formatted in a bulleted list with questions?
 It should be written in formal paragraphs as a normal research report would contain.